 While some websites may ask you for your credit card information, others simply ignore emails.
 To avoid scammers, always search for contact information on reputable websites first.

-If, for example, you randomly come across an airfare ad while on an online casino platform, stay alert.
+If, for example, you randomly come across an airfare ad while on an online Casino en ligne platform, stay alert.
 Fake ads are sometimes placed on random pages.
 To minimize this risk, visit the airline page directly.

 The Bottom Line